happyveev/alx-system_engineering--devops/0x01-shell_permissions/README.md

-chown vincent:staff *--change owner to vincent and the group owner to staff for all the files and directories in the working directory chown -h vincent:staff _hello--change the owner and group owner of hello to vincent and staff respectively chown --from=guillaume betty hello--change owner of the file hello to betty if it is currently owned by guillaume
+chown vincent:staff *--change owner to vincent and the group owner to staff for all the files and directories in the working directory chown -h vincent:staff _hello--change the owner and group owner of hello to vincent and staff respectively chown --from=guillaume betty hello--change owner of the file hello to betty if it is currently owned by guillaume telnet towel.blinkenlights.nl--play the Star Wars IV episode in the terminal.
+This is a premade script provided online